Colonel Tom Parker: Elvis in the Army (1958–1960)

-Regardless of the success that Parker and Presley had achieved, Parker was still struggling to believe that Presley's career would last longer than a year or two.
+Regardless of Parker and Presley's success, Parker was still struggling to believe that Presley's career would last longer than a year or two.
 Parker had seen many acts come and go during his earlier years in management and felt that it would be foolish to believe that Presley, despite being Parker's most successful act to date, would be any different.
-In January 1958 Presley received his draft notice from the United States Army.
-Presley was upset about the potential negative effect accepting the draft would have on his career, but Parker was secretly overjoyed.
+In January 1958, Presley received his draft notice from the United States Army.
+Presley was upset about the potential negative effect accepting the draft could have on his career, but Parker was secretly overjoyed.

 Presley had been showing signs of rebellion against Parker, and Parker believed that a stint in the Army would cure him of this.

-Parker was looking ahead when he persuaded Presley to sign up as a soldier.
-Presley had wanted to join Special Services, allowing him the opportunity to perform while at the same time getting an easier ride than other soldiers.
-Parker, on the other hand, was fully aware that any special treatment given to Presley would instantly be used against him in the media and by those who disliked his style of music.
+Parker was looking ahead when he persuaded Presley to become a soldier.
+Presley had wanted to join Special Services, allowing him the opportunity to perform while at the same time getting a more leisurely ride than other soldiers.
+Parker, on the other hand, was fully aware that any particular treatment given to Presley would instantly be used against him in the media and by those who disliked his style of music.
 If Presley could show the world that he was treated the same as any other young man, Parker told him, then more people would accept him and his music.
 Parker was also afraid that any attempt to block Presley from being drafted would result in a more detailed look into Parker's own service record.
-Parker also realized that it would be a great opportunity to promote Presley by having the media witness his induction day, including the Army haircut that would see the shearing of Presley's iconic hair style.
+He also realized that it would be an excellent opportunity to promote Presley by having the media witness his induction day, including the army haircut that would see the shearing of Presley's iconic hairstyle.